Many More Maps

 Another highlight of Würzburg is the Marienburg Fortress, which has been standing over the city since the 13th century.
 It’s a 30-minute walk uphill through the town’s vineyards to get here but the views from the top are well worth it!

-Getting there: The direct train to Würzburg from Nuremberg takes just 50 minutes.
+Getting there: The direct train to Würzburg from Nuremberg takes just 50 minutes, making it one of the best places to visit near Nuremberg.

 Known as Germany’s financial capital, Frankfurt is one of Germany’s main destinations for business tourists but isn’t so popular for regular tourists.
 For this reason, you’re able to see all of the highlights on a day trip from Nuremberg.